-The Ministry of Social Protection has recognised that the differently-abled within our society have not been given the attention they deserve.
-The Ministry will be working with the National Commission on Disability to ensure the functioning of the National Council of Disabled Persons.
+4.78 The Ministry of Social Protection has recognized that the differently-abled within our society have not been given the attention they deserve.
+The Ministry will be will be working with the National Commission on Disability to ensure the functioning of the National Council of Disabled Persons.
 Moreover, the register of disabled persons will be updated in an effort to champion their rights and capabilities so that they can be integrated into the mainstream of development in the country.
-In this respect, the Ministry has already taken initiatives to place several disabled persons on boards within its purview, to ensure that they are part of the decision making.
+In this respect, the Ministry has already taken initiatives to place several disabled persons on Boards within its purview, to ensure that they are part of the decision making.